 There are fees for filing a prosecution matter, payable by the prosecution.

-If you are a defendant and the complainant fails to establish your guilt at trial, you may be entitled to seek all or some of your legal costs.
+If you are a defendant and the informant fails to establish your guilt at trial, you may be entitled to seek all or some of your legal costs.

 How do I pay a penalty?